google/cpp-async-rpc/README.md

    provided inspiration on how to process sequences of types or data at compile time (for example for iterating on struct fields).

  * [The Go language](https://golang.org/).
-While marred by some early design decissions (the lack of generics and exceptions, in particular), other areas of the language like the event multiplexing primitives or the design of its networking libraries really do shine.
+The cancellable contexts, the channel multiplexing and the clean networking libraries have inspired some of the work in lasr.

 ## Dependencies